 The Master's Capstone Seminar option includes a thesis, or a major research project or paper in lieu of the final comprehensive examination, which has no credit hours.
 Those who elect this option may reduce their electives by three semester hours to accommodate the seminar option credit.
 This option is desirable for those students who wish to focus on specific subject matter of an interdisciplinary nature or who would like to continue their education at a higher level.
-Students electing this option must use this as one of the graduate electives.
+Capstone courses are NOT included in the university retake policy.
+All grades for any capstone attempts will appear on transcript and will be calculated in GPA